 6 – Confirm potential last-minute vacation plans.
 Some organizations don’t allow vacation and personal time accruals to carry over from one year to the next.
 For employees facing the potential loss of time off, they’re likely planning vacations in the coming few months.
 Keep the rest of the team updated so they can plan for coverage.

 8 – Solicit project requests from stakeholders.
-Because many PMOs must formulate their budgets based on anticipated project resource requirements, you don’t want to scramble at the last minute to incorporate unexpected requests.
+Because many Project Teams must formulate their budgets based on anticipated project resource requirements, you don’t want to scramble at the last minute to incorporate unexpected requests.
 Contact any recurring stakeholders first, keeping the executive team updated so there are no surprises.